valebes/rsClock/README.md

 ## Introduction
 rsClock is a simple terminal clock.

+Now this project is paused.
-Now is in active development, I'll add new features in the future.
+I'll add new features in the future.

 ## Build
 From Crates.io :